Overv/TheWitnessSolver/README.md

-Even just verifying a solution for the puzzles with tetris blocks appears to be an [NP-complete problem](https://en.wikipedia.org/wiki/Tetris#Computational_complexity) so the algorithm is unlikely to more efficient.
+Even just verifying a solution for the puzzles with tetris blocks appears to be an [NP-complete problem](https://en.wikipedia.org/wiki/Tetris#Computational_complexity) so the algorithm is unlikely to become more efficient.
 Most of the effort should probably be dedicated to finding heuristics for the bound conditions to reduce the depth of the search tree.

+This solver does not attempt to find the "simplest" solution, because that would require an exhaustive search that eliminates many optimisation opportunities to keep the performance reasonable.

+Similar to the first-fit decreasing bin packing algorithm, tetris puzzle solutions are verified by trying to fit the largest tetris blocks within an area first, which allows for detecting nonsensical solutions earlier.
+Note that unlike the bin packing algorithm, all possible combinations will be attempted if necessary.

 ### Prefer required neighbour nodes